 Fracking is an expensive business.
 Depending on site structure, companies need prices of between $60 and $100 per barrel of oil to break even.
 As prices drop to around $55 per barrel, investments in the sector look ever more vulnerable.

-At these prices the idea of profitable fracking for gas in the UK, with break even costs between 47 and 102 pence a therm is frankly laughable because there is also an absolute imperative to add additional costs via Carbon Capture and Storage to meet our climate change mitigation obligations.
+At these prices the idea of profitable fracking for gas in the UK, with break even costs between 47 and 102 pence a therm is frankly laughable because there is also an absolute imperative to add additional costs via Carbon Capture and Storage to meet our climate change mitigation obligations under the Fifth Carbon Budget.

 Even the Task Force on Shale Gas accepts this concluding their third report with